bibhu2727/brain-dumper/README.md

 ## 📄 License

 This project is proudly licensed under the MIT License.
-See the `LICENSE` file for details.

 ---

-*This project was designed and developed with professional standards.
-Ready for the next challenge!*
+*A huge thank you to the teams at Netlify and Render for providing the incredible free-tier platforms that make hosting modern full-stack applications accessible to everyone.*